 The 2011 committee report highlights significant barriers to students or recent graduates engaging with entrepreneurship.
-First and foremost, consensus emerged among students, graduates and business/ community leaders that higher education institutions were not adequately preparing young people for the workforce.
+First and foremost, consensus emerged among students, graduates and business/community leaders that higher education institutions were not adequately preparing young people for the workforce.
 Specifically, it was observed that these institutions should play a better role in providing timely and consistent support in preparation, training and opportunities for youth employment.

-YEPI participants and alumni.
+YEP participants and alumni.

-Top: Malaysia alumna at her clothing shop, SEE Rwanda students at their incubator.
-Middle: Workshop for alumni from GESS, South Africa; SEE Uganda alumnus.
-Bottom: Students and program managers from paNhari and GESS, South Africa in Zimbabwe; CESMED students outside their business.
+Top: Malaysia alumna at her clothing shop,

+Dop: Malaysia alumna at her clothing shop,

+SEE Rwanda students at their incubator.

+Middle: Workshop for alumni from GESS,

+South Africa: SEE Uganda alumnus Bottom:

+Students and program managers from

+poNhari and GESS, South Africa in Zimbabwe;

+CESMED students outside their business.